On Monday the 17th of October scientists from 17 European countries gathered in Brussels for the kick-off meeting of the new COST network THOR.

-Scientists from 17 European countries gathered in Brussels for the kick-off meeting of the new European Cooperation in Science and Technology (COST) network THOR.
-This network, devoted to the theory of hot matter and relativistic heavy-ion collisions, will help theoretical particle and nuclear physicists to create a community platform as counterpart to the ongoing vigorous experimental activities, at CERN and elsewhere.
+This network, devoted to the theory of hot matter and relativistic heavy-ion collisions, will enable theoretical particle and nuclear physicists to create a community platform as counterpart to the ongoing vigorous experimental activities, at CERN and elsewhere.

-During the next four years, THOR aims to bring together top researchers to investigate matter under extreme conditions and to create a vibrant, innovative and world-leading pan-European research environment.
+During the next four years, THOR aims to bring together excellent researchers to investigate matter under extreme conditions and to create a vibrant, innovative and world-leading pan-European research environment.

-During the meeting, Professor Aarts was also elected to lead one of the three working groups, which examines the phases of strongly interacting matter, an area of research to which the Particle Physics Theory group in Swansea's Physics Department contributes.
+During the meeting, Gert was also elected to lead one of the three working groups, namely on the phases of strongly interacting matter, an area of research to which the Particle Physics Theory group in Swansea's Physics Department contributes.